natalia-ignateva/authentication-workflow-nodejs/README.md

-# Authentification worcflow with Node.js and Password
+# Authentification workflow with Node.js and Password

 A project which implemented an example of authentication workflow using Node.js, Passport, Postgres and Sequelize.